DanishKhan25/ToDos/README.md

 2. Navigate to the project directory:cd todo-app

-3.Install the dependencies:npm install
+3. Install the dependencies:npm install

-4.Start the development server:npm start
+4. Start the development server:npm start

-5.Open your browser and visit http://localhost:3000 to see the app.
+5. Open your browser and visit http://localhost:3000 to see the app.

 ## Technologies Used

-React
+-React
-React Hooks
+-React Hooks
-HTML
+-HTML
-CSS
+-CSS

 ## Contributing
 Contributions are welcome!
 If you find any issues or want to contribute enhancements, please open an issue or a pull request in the GitHub repository.